-Before you start, you should prepare your domain.
+Before you start your campaign, you should prepare your domain.
 Why?
 Each domain has a reputation.
 The reputation, good, neutral, or bad, can only be earned over time.
 Each new domain starts as neutral, but from starters, it is considered suspicious by its host.

 If you start sending mass emails automatically from an address on a new domain, you actually show that you may be a dangerous user (a spammer).
 If your email provider gets a signal like that, you might get blocked right away.
 So the key is to give yourself some time to work on your domain's good reputation.
 We call this process "warm-up".
 Domain warm-up is essential for email deliverability.

 Q: I've noticed a sudden drop in my open and reply rates recently.
 What should I do now?

 TLDR: Check & improve the reputation of your domain.

 Lower open and reply rates that correlate with a higher bounce rate can suggest spam issues.
 When this happens, we suggest pausing your campaigns.
 Check your campaigns for spammy content, images or heavily HTML-coded messages.
 Next, start the recovery process to regain your domain good reputation.